- When does the peer review process begin?

 - What are some exceptions to the general practice of seeking peer review before offering a contract?
 Is peer review ever waived?

 - Do different types of books require different types of peer reviews?

 - Do different disciplines have different types of peer reviews?

-- Do multimodal projects such as digital platforms, apps, and enhanced ebooks require a different type of review than do printed books and standard ebooks?
+- Do multimodal projects such as born-digital publications, platforms, apps, and enhanced ebooks require a different type of review than do printed books and standard ebooks?

 - Confidentiality and anonymity in the peer review process

 - How many reports should be solicited and in what order?